 None of these contradictions that you're pointing out, James Comey hasn't been called out largely by Congress.

-Well, but look at look at the interview that that uh Jeff Sessions did with uh our colleague Shannon Bream last night, and Jeff Sessions is not again putting together a special counsel, one sort of like an investigation into the investigators.
+And Jeff Sessions is not against putting together a special counsel, one sort of like an investigation into the investigators.

-And I reported this week we went back and found some congressional testimony.
+We went back and found some congressional testimony.

 And under oath, James Comey said no to both.

-Up till last night, Sessions' answer was okay, it's a process.
+Up till last night, Sessions' answer was: okay, it's a process.

 What are you saying?

-I'm wrong to a point there, is that why are you insulting me on my show?
+Why are you insulting me on my show?

 I can't believe you're insulting me on my program.